radu-matei/coras/README.md

 - how does this look in the registry?

-There is one tag created for the bundle (in this example, `:latest`, and one tag for each image referenced in the bundle - although those images should be refernced by their SHA)
+There is one tag created for the bundle (in this example, `:v1`, and one tag for each image referenced in the bundle - although those images should be refernced by their SHA)

 ![](docs/img/repo.PNG "")